camel-tooling/camel-dashboard/docs/content/docs/console/_index.md

 ```

 NOTE: the installation procedure is still in alpha phase.
 Verify the latest release and change the version (ie, `0.2.0`) from the previous script accordingly.

+## Overview

+Once installed, the **Camel Dashboard Console** features should be accessible in the OpenShift Console.

+* The *Camel Applications* page displays the list of your deployed Camel Applications.
+It is available as a `Workloads` tab on the `admin` view and as a navigation tab on the `developer` view.
+{{% imgproc oc-console-list-419 Resize "2520x1102" %}}
+{{% /imgproc %}}

+* The *Camel Application* page will show informations and metrics for the chose deployed Camel Application

+    * informations from the Observability Services

+{{% imgproc oc-console-details-419 Resize "2520x1102" %}}
+{{% /imgproc %}}

+   * Kubernetes native resources linked to the deployment, with some acces to logs, hawtio console, etc

+{{% imgproc oc-console-resources-419 Resize "2520x1102" %}}
+{{% /imgproc %}}

+   * Prometheus metrics on resources utilization for the deployment

+{{% imgproc oc-console-metrics-419 Resize "2520x1102" %}}
+{{% /imgproc %}}